 (g) Certain annuities to surviving beneficiaries.

-For additional information concerning joint tenancies, annuities, life insurance, transfers during life and powers of appointment, see Publication 448.
+For additional information concerning joint tenancies, tenancies by the entirety, annuities, life insurance, transfers during life, and powers of appointment, see Publication 448.

 Enter on Schedule A all of the assets that meet both the following tests: